iivanoo/covid-apps-observer/data/data_us/reports/resources/com.ninety8point6.patientapp___2.44.0/report.md

 > Very helpful especially in these crazy times<br> :date: __2021-02-22 18:54:04__

 > I love being able to discuss symptoms with a Dr and they can help me with figuring out home remedies or if we need a trip to a Dr in person.
 I feel very confident in the advice they give me.
 It's a free service through my insurance and I really appreciate it!<br> :date: __2021-02-22 12:24:23__

-> This is such an easy way to get help from the comfort of my home.
-Kind medical staff.<br> :date: __2021-02-21 18:18:57__

-> Easy, quick, and very helpful!<br> :date: __2021-02-21 17:16:22__

-> Love this app<br> :date: __2021-02-21 14:42:50__

-> Easy to use with competent and professional Dr's<br> :date: __2021-02-20 07:38:10__

-> Excellent, excellent, excellent.
-I am so thankful my employer has allowed this service thru my health plan.
-I have used for me and my 3 year old.
-I have always received great advice.
-As well as having medication called to pharmacy from a UTI to a sinus infection for myself.
-I highly recommend.
-Especially during covid no need to expose yourself unnecessarily in a MD office.<br> :date: __2021-02-19 14:13:14__

-> Great, very responsive<br> :date: __2021-02-16 19:11:47__